briansworth/dev/_posts/2019-1-19-PowerShell-Sccm-AD-PreRequisites-SQL.md

   -agentSvcCredential $svcCred `
   -features "SQLENGINE,RS"

+# SQLENGINE to install the database engine
+# RS will install the reporting services

+# You do not need to specify service account credentials
+# for Sccm to work
 ```

+#### Push it real good

 <p>
-  Finally we can push the configuration to the computer
+  Finally we can push the configuration to the server
   and watch the magic happen.
 </p>